 - Get tested before you travel.
-Although negative COVID-19 tests are usually only required if you’re leaving the country (or visiting states such as Hawaii), it can still be a smart decision to take a COVID test before you decide to travel for the holidays.
-Give yourself enough time to schedule, take and get the results of a COVID-19 test.
-People in the United States can contact their state’s health department for testing questions.
+Although negative Covid tests are usually only required if you’re leaving the country (or visiting states such as Hawaii), it can still be a smart decision to take a Covid test before you decide to travel for the holidays.
+Give yourself enough time to schedule, take and get the results of a Covid test.
+People in the United States can contact their states health department for testing questions.

 - Avoid touching your face mask, eyes, nose and mouth.
 Not touching your mask can be a challenge, especially when it keeps slipping off your nose, or fogging up your glasses.

 - Wash your hands.Be sure to wash your hands frequently with soap and water for at least 20 seconds (the length of two rounds of the Happy Birthday song!)

 - Launder clothing and masks.
 Whether youre hosting visitors or visiting someone else, keep your belongings clean and isolated from common areas as soon as you get to your destination.

 - Dont forget the hand sanitizer.
 Pack plenty of bottles of hand sanitizer.
 While reputable airlines, bus and train services are taking precautions for COVID-19, youll still be in close quarters with many different people.
 Youll want to use sanitizer any time you come in contact with people and things at high risk of exposure to the novel coronavirus.

 - Minimize your public activities before your trip.
 Before traveling for the holidays, limit your public engagements.
 Avoid large gatherings and practice social distancing.